stucchio/Homepage/pelican/content/one_true_metric.md

 None of the properties described above preclude changing one's mind based on new information - they simply preclude changing one's mind for no reason at all.

-# Management by metric - in mathematical terms
+# Management by metric - Theorems for free!

 We define management by metric to be the following decision process.
 Consider the set of choices $@ X $@.
 Then there is a metric, i.e. a function $@ d : X \rightarrow \mathbb{R} $@ which reduces each choice to a single number.
 Whenever